Roblox/creator-docs/content/en-us/art/avatar/validation-tool.md

 ---
 title: Blender Validation Tool
-description: The Avatar Character Validation Tool checks for common character model issues in Blender.
+description: The Avatar Validation Tool checks for common character model issues in Blender.
 ---

 The **Avatar Validation Tool** is a supplemental Blender add-on you can use to quickly identify common issues with your character model.
 This tool checks that your model meets most of Roblox's avatar [technical specifications](../../art/avatar/specifications.md) and, when possible, attempts to automatically resolve them.